 The therapy allowed the patient to stop taking her blood pressure medication, Bloch told Keystone-ATS.
 With stimulation, not everything is perfect, but the pressure is much better regulated.
 The patient lives at home, supported by her husband and nursing staff.

 Neuroscientist Grégoire Courtine notes for his part that this technology was not specially designed for this type of application.
-“The future is to develop a technology targeted at orthostatic hypotension that could be used by all people suffering from these disorders around the world,” he says.
+“The future is to develop a technology targeted at orthostatic hypotension that might be used by all people suffering from these disorders around the world,” he says.

 It is important to weigh the risks of surgery and the expected benefits over the long term, according to the authors, who now intend to test their method on more patients and carry out larger clinical trials.
 This case study is published in the New England Journal of Medicine.